 Christopher Gerhart met his future wife while taking a night class at Sam Houston University in Huntsville, TX.
 She was searching for her classroom in the hallway and the two hit it off.
 “We started hanging out, going to shows at school, walking in the park, normal dating stuff,” said Gerhart.
 “I knew after about three or four dates that I could be happy with her for a long time coming.”

-Take a cooking class or sign up for beginner tennis lessons.
+Take a cooking class, dance class, or sign up for beginner tennis lessons.
 Enroll in a course to become a master gardener.
 Look into sailing classes at your local yacht club.
 You’ll meet other lifelong learners and maybe even that special someone.